MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/teams-integration/enable-teams-chat.md

 The following data security and privacy considerations apply for Teams chat functionality in Dynamics 365:

-- Dynamics 365 doesn't store any Teams data, except for the mapping between the record ID and the linked chat ID.
+- Dynamics 365 doesn't store any Teams data, except for the mapping between the record ID and the connected chat ID.
 No data from Teams is duplicated in Dynamics 365, unless the user manually adds it to the record notes or tasks.

 - The communication between the applications is secured through TLS.

 - Policies that apply both to Teams and Dynamics 365 are honored by the integration.
-For example, confidential files shared in a linked chat can only be accessed by permitted users.
+For example, confidential files shared in a connected chat can only be accessed by permitted users.
 Similarly, a record shared in a Teams chat in Dynamics 365 can only be accessed if the user has permissions to view it.

 - The app requires certain permissions to start a chat, display suggested contacts, show presence, and so on.
 For more information, go to [What are the privileges and type of permissions required by the integration?](teams-in-dynamics-faq.md#what-are-the-privileges-and-types-of-permissions-required-by-the-integration).